 At the beginning of each recipe, Copley includes an equipment list, what type of box is needed, and the ingredients.
 Variations are also often provided.
 Exact measurements generally aren’t given, but are listed in US Customary and Metric when there is a specific recipe.
 Every single bento includes a photo of the finished box, along with step-by-step photos of the assembly.

-This book is a great pick for those wanting to start packing bento boxes or are looking for new ideas this back to school season.
+Everyday Bento is a great pick for those wanting to start packing bento boxes or are looking for new ideas this back to school season.
 Most of the boxes are easy to put together in just a little bit of time.
 Many don’t even require any cooking.
-Most of the ingredients are readily available in the average American grocery store, but specialty tools that may require purchasing online are often used.
-If you are looking for traditional Japanese recipes and boxes, this may not be the book for you.
-These boxes focus on more Americanized lunch ideas.
+Most of the ingredients are readily available in the average American grocery store.
+Specialty tools that may require purchasing online are often used.
+As a note, these boxes focus on more Americanized lunch ideas.

-Copley’s last chapter focuses on Bento for Grown-ups (though kids will often enjoy them too) and includes this Cheese Plate Bento Box.
+Copley’s last chapter focuses on Bento for Grown-ups (though kids will often enjoy them too!) and includes this Cheese Plate Bento Box.
 Crackers, a clementine, grapes, salami, and almonds are paired with Gouda and Brie cheese.
-My favorite thing about this box is how easy it is to prepare.
-No cooking required- just slicing and assembly.
-It would be perfect for traveling.
+My favorite thing about this bento is how easy it is to prepare.
+No cooking required- just slicing and assembly in under 10 minutes.
+It is also a perfect box for traveling.

 I also made the Build-It-Yourself Pizza, Star Wars Bento Box, Under the Sea Bento, and Sausage and Salad Bento.